jackyzha0/jackyzha0.github.io/content/posts/bft-json-crdt.md

 		- We also conjecture that there is only one operation-based CRDT design supporting noncommutative operations that fulfills SEC in Byzantine environments with any number of faults.
 		- Operation-based CRDTs that provide inherent identity and inherent ordering of operations are equivocation-tolerant
 		- The happened-before relation being a partial order inherently leads to a directed, acyclic graph of all operations.
-		- A hash-chained directed acyclic graph as described in [5,4] is the only operation-based CRDT with non-commutative operations that provides SEC for any number of Byzantine faults, i.e., has fault tolerance n > f.
+		- A hash-chained directed acyclic graph as described in, is the only operation-based CRDT with non-commutative operations that provides SEC for any number of Byzantine faults, i.e., has fault tolerance n > f.
 	- hash graph + signed message digests -> can no longer fake operations
+		- technically this is enough if every node is connected to each other
 	- ensuring eventual delivery (basically, [[thoughts/message broadcast#Causal Broadcast]])
 		- [[thoughts/Byzantine Broadcast]] (we can actually get away with weaker requirements here)
 			- dont need total order broadcast, just causal broadcast
-		- Assumptions: we assume that in the graph of replicas and network links, the correct replicas form a single connected component
-			- If two correct replicas can only communicate via faulty replicas, then no algorithm can guarantee data exchange between those replicas, as the adversary can always block communication (this is known as an eclipse attack)
-			- To ensure eventual delivery, we assume that replicas periodically attempt to reconnect to each other and reconcile their sets of messages to discover any missing messages
 		- Eager reliable broadcast: first time a node receives a message, re-broadcast to each other node
+			- on receiving an 'out of order' message, save it in a queue until it is ready
+			- occasionally retry
+		- potential optimizations
 			- Reliable but expensive! $O(n^2)$ messages for $n$ nodes
-		- we need to figure out a fast way of reconciling updates between nodes
+			- consider the worst case scenario where all the honest nodes are in a line
-			- we can do this using a hash graph! very similar to git fetch and git push
+			- we can reformulate this problem as hashgraph reconciliation!
+				- quite similar to `git fetch` and merge
+	- the cool part is that we don't need to modify the underlying CRDT itself, it can be fully retrofit on top of it
+		- we can create a 'bft adapter' layer between the transport and application layer that is responsible
 - so it turns out we can turn this bft list crdt into arbitrary JSON

-## Further Work
+	- a string
+	- a number
+	- an object (JSON object)
+	- an array
+	- a boolean
+	- null